BusinessQuantumGuide/BusinessQuantumFAQ/README.md

 # BusinessQuantumFAQ
 FAQ about the business side of quantum computing aimed at researchers in academia.

 **If you're here, you're absolutely welcome to contribute to this project.
 To do so, just create a pull request.
-You can contribute in various ways, inlcuding:**
+You can contribute in various ways, including:**
 - **Posing a new question**
 - **Suggesting a reference**
 - **Adding some short notes as an answer**